 Subject Directors are the key agents in planning the delivery of the curriculum in each subject.
 The primary focus of their role is to plan sequences of lessons that ensure that students master increasingly complex knowledge and skills, with each year’s learning building upon the last.
 Working with their department teams, they expertly drive the implementation of their subject by employing and encouraging a wide range of creative approaches and techniques to best secure student learning.
 To view the plans for each subject please visit the ‘Subjects’ page on our website.

 Each Subject Director oversees the preparation of Schemes of Work for each year group.
 We are developing schemes of work to support all teachers by setting out the curriculum for their subject with an emphasis on what is to be taught and in what order.
 All subjects have identified the intents for their specific discipline and create plans which deliver and revisit these key aspects throughout each year.
-When planning a unit, teachers define endpoints for each unit and then plan sequences of lessons which contribute to these endpoints.
+When planning a unit, teachers define endpoints for each unit and then plan sequences of lessons that contribute to these endpoints.
 They will consider the key vocabulary that students need to know and plan in strategies to help students know and remember more, such as interleaving or retrieval practice.
 They will make decisions about how often to revisit topics or practice skills.
 They will identify opportunities for cross-curricular work, for example, the core knowledge of World War 1 in history adds to the hinterland curriculum for English when they study war poetry.

 All teachers ensure their lessons are planned to stretch and challenge the most able students in their classes as well as supporting those who sometimes struggle.
 Throughout their time at Harris Academy Morden, students who need extra support receive it through a wide range of channels, including within lessons, during after school catch-up sessions and, where appropriate, via the SEND department.